 Odzala-Kokoua’s biodiversity is nothing less than exceptional, and is home to over 100 mammal species.
 While it is best known for its gorilla and chimpanzee populations, there are numerous other species resident in the park, including thousands of forest elephant, buffalo, and many antelope species.

 Herbivores: Forest elephant and buffalo are found in the forests of Odzala, along with healthy populations of bongo antelope, sitatunga, bushbuck, giant forest hog and red river hog, numerous duiker species from the large yellow-backed duiker to the tiny Bates’s pygmy antelope and many others species, too numerous to mention.

 Predators: Odzala is the only place in the region where spotted hyaena can still be found.
-In 2019, a hyaena collaring operation took place, making it the first large carnivore to be collared in the Congo Basin.
 The park is also home to the golden cat and serval.

-Primate species: The western lowland gorilla and chimpanzee are amongst the most well-known, but other noteworthy primate species include the black and white colobus, two species of mangabey and the De Brazza’s monkey.
+Primate species: The western lowland gorilla and chimpanzee are amongst the most well-known, but other noteworthy primate species include the black and white colobus, and the rare to see De Brazza’s monkey and the agile mangabey.

-Gorilla numbers have also declined over the last decade due to disease such as Ebola as well as the illegal wildlife trade for pets and bushmeat.
-It is hoped that with the increased park security, this downward trend can be reversed.
-The park provides safe harbour for a significant portion of the world’s population.
+Gorilla numbers have also declined over the last decade due to diseases such as Ebola, as well as the illegal wildlife trade for pets and bushmeat.
+It is hoped that with the increased park security and the addition of the Lossi Gorilla Sanctuary, this downward trend can be reversed.

 Sign up to be the first to hear #GoodNews happening around African Parks.×